glasses-n-contacts/message-analyzer/README.md

     reaction format:
     ```
     {
-        messager: 1 for 'me', 0 for the other,
+        is_from_me: 1 for 'me', 0 for the other,
         has_emoji: 1 if the message doesn't need to be mapped to an emoji,
         emoji: the reaction emoji, the field only exists if has_emoji == 1,
     }